 Eric Lefkofsky is the co-founder and partner of Lightbank.
 He also founded Tempus, a tech company that uses an operating system to fight cancer.
 He currently serves as its CEO.

-In addition, Lefkofsky co-created Groupon, an e-commerce marketplace, and co-chairs the Lefkofsky Family Foundation with Liz Lefkofsky, his wife, to promote effective strategies that improve lives in under served communities.
+In addition, Lefkofsky co-chairs the Lefkofsky Family Foundation with Liz Lefkofsky, his wife, to promote effective strategies that improve lives in under served communities.
 The foundation has helped to bankroll more than 50 organizations.
 As if he weren’t busy enough, Eric is a trustee of Lurie Children’s Hospital in Chicago, and other important institutions.

 Lefkofsky is the Chairman of the Board of Trustees of Chicago’s prestigious Steppenwolf Theatre Company.
 Lefkofsky has taught at the University of Chicago and authored a book entitled, “Accelerated Disruption: Understanding the True Speed of Innovation.”
 Eric Lefkofsky graduated from the University of Michigan.